Wuzzmi/swe1r-autosplitter-libresplit/README.md

 The same autosplitter logic, converted to Lua, with some additions/compatibility changes.

 > [!note]
-> This script is a work in progress.
-It includes all of the base functionalities required for all speedrun categories.
+> This script includes all of the base functionalities required for all speedrun categories, but some extra features still have bugs/caveats, so is still a work in progress.
 >
-> *\*\*Starred Features\*\** indicate that, that feature currently has a bug or some kind of caveat associated with it.
+> *\*\*Starred Features\*\** indicate that, that feature currently has a bug/caveat associated with it.
 >
 > Unlike [LiveSplit](https://github.com/LiveSplit/LiveSplit), [LibreSplit](https://github.com/LibreSplit/LibreSplit/tree/main) currently has no support for managing autosplitter settings.
-Viewing extra stats like LiveSplit can with the "[ASL variable viewer](https://github.com/hawkerm/LiveSplit.ASLVarViewer)" plugin, is also not supported.
+Viewing extra stats like LiveSplit does with the "[ASL variable viewer](https://github.com/hawkerm/LiveSplit.ASLVarViewer)" plugin, is also not supported.
 As a solution for these differences, this script utilizes in script settings, and the ability to print these stats in the terminal.

 ### FEATURES
 * Auto start when file is opened, or *\*\*optionally when "Start Race" is selected\*\**